Welcome to Matrix Education

 Related courses

 A clear persuasive writing structure helps your ideas flow and makes your argument easier to understand.
-Most persuasive texts follow this structure:
+Most persuasive texts follow this simple structure:

 Introduction

-Body Paragraphs
+Body paragraphs

 Conclusion